theodoreguo/Udacity/Machine Learning Engineer Nanodegree/Projects/Capstone/proposal.md

 A number in a sequence is equivalent to a word.
 Based on this observation, we try to predict the last number based on the preceding numbers.
 Hence, the problem can be treated as the [Natural Language Processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing "Click to check")[^fn2] domain.

+NLP is the computerized approach to analyzing text that is based on both a set of theories and a set of technologies.
+Definitionally speaking, NLP is a theoretically motivated range of computational techniques for analyzing and representing naturally occurring texts at one or more levels of linguistic analysis for the purpose of achieving human-like language processing for a range of tasks or applications.

+The history of NLP generally started in the 1950s, although work can be found from earlier periods.
+During the 1970s, many programmers began to write "conceptual ontologies", which structured real-world information into computer-understandable data.
+Up to the 1980s, most NLP systems were based on complex sets of hand-written rules.

+Recent research has increasingly focused on unsupervised and semi-supervised learning algorithms.
+Such algorithms are able to learn from data that has not been hand-annotated with the desired answers, or using a combination of annotated and non-annotated data.

+In recent years, there has been a flurry of results showing deep learning techniques achieving state-of-the-art results in many natural language tasks, for example in language modeling, parsing and many others, among which, sequence prediction is different from traditional classification and regression problems.
+It is required to take the order of observations into account and apply models that have memory and that can learn any temporal dependence between observations.

 ### Problem Statement
 This problem at hand is defined by [Kaggle](https://www.kaggle.com/ "Click to visit")[^fn3] team's competition named [Integer Sequence Learning](https://www.kaggle.com/c/integer-sequence-learning "Click to visit")[^fn4].
 It challenges you create a machine learning algorithm capable of guessing the next number in an integer sequence.
 While this sounds like pattern recognition in its most basic form, a quick look at the data will convince you this is anything but basic!